pierremon/label-switching/README.md

 We propose a resolution to label switching that leverages machinery from optimal transport.
 Our algorithm efficiently computes posterior statistics in the quotient space of the symmetry group.
-We demonstrate here the performance of our SGD algorithm..
+We demonstrate here the performance of our SGD algorithm.

 ## Code